 He has twice won the Political Trivial Pursuit challenge sponsored by the Hotline and National Journal.
 After the 2002 election, he was named chairman of the House Committee on Government Reform, gaining national prominence once again by chairing hearings on the use of performance enhancing substances in professional sports.
 Other notable accomplishments include his hard-hitting but objective report on the federal response to Hurricane Katrina, his sponsorship of legislation giving the Food and Drug Administration authority to regulate tobacco, and passage of the National Capital Transportation Amendments Act, which authorizes much needed capital reinvestment in the Washington Metro system.

 Mr. Davis previously served as Sr. Vice President and General Counsel of PRC, Inc. and Advanced Technology, Inc., and is a cum laude graduate of Amherst College.
 He earned a JD degree at the University of Virginia Law School.
-He is married to Jeannemarie Devolites Davis and has two step-daughters, Nicole and Ashley, who are George Mason graduates.
-He now serves as a Director for Deloitte & Touche in which he continues his work to bring effective, common sense solutions to government.
+He is married to Jeannemarie Devolites Davis.
+In January 2019, Mr. Davis joined Holland & Knight as a partner in its Public Policy & Regulation Group.
+Prior to this position, he served as a Director for Deloitte & Touche in which he worked to bring effective, common sense solutions to government.